ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-iam-policy-conflict.md

     ```
     {: pre}

-3. Delete the policies granted to the Cloudability Service ID by issuing the following command and replacing `POLICY_ID` with the ID's listed from the previous step.
+3. Delete the policies granted to the Cloudability Service ID by issuing the following command and replacing `POLICY_ID` with the ID's from the output of the previous step.

     ```bash
     ibmcloud iam service-policy-delete ServiceId-6bf7af4e-6f07-4894-ab72-ff539dfb951a POLICY_ID